|

 born in the spring of 1945 and thus it may not have been as convenient

+for him to again live with my parents as he had previously.
 He then left the Morristown School after the 1945/46 school year but did

 not graduate, apparently being two classes in American History short of